canyon289/SpookyAuthorNLP/report/capstone_report.md

 using a similar template when at attempting any machine learning project.

 ![Readable Features Labels](images/ProjectVisualization.png "Machine Learning Package"){height=400px}

+### End to End Solution
+The end to end solution is fairly typical of Kaggle machine learning competitions.
+In basic steps it can be detailed as
+* Download a dataset
+* Perform some exploratory visualization
+* Build an initial prediction pipeline
+* Iterate on that pipeline
+* Stop when you've learned enough

+In my particular situation an additional pervasive goal was to build a machine learning library that had more of a typical python package structure, including reusable code and testing.
+A large challenge was the "uncharted" nature of machine learning in that by definition it's not clear what the input and outcome of any particular processing step will be, or what steps will be taken next.
+But the counter argument is that there's lots of boiler plate boring code that does traditional programming tasks, like loading data.

+At the end of the project I felt that I had gained some experience making that balance, and also have learned an additional layer of challenges that come with leaky abstractions with this type of work.

 ### Reflection
 Kaggle competitions are rewarding in some ways, but challenging in others.
 For example it's nice to be able to just download a tidy dataset, and start working